-4) Click on "Connect to data"
+- 3) Start Tableau Desktop. - 4) Click on "Excel"

-- 5) Click on "Microsoft Excel" under "In a file." - 6) Navigate to the location where your data file (FoodAtlas.xlsx) is stored and select it. - 7) You'll see a list of Excel worksheets at the left side of your screen.
+- 5) Navigate to the location where your data file (FoodAtlas.xlsx) is stored and select it. - 6) You'll see a list of Excel worksheets at the left side of your screen.
 These are all the sheets contained within the workbook.
 Drag the RESTAURANTS sheet to the workspace:

-8) Wait for the data to be loaded at the bottom and click Go to Worksheet.
+7) Wait for the data to be loaded at the bottom and click Go to Worksheet.